alpacaxander/dockercylc/README.md

 Where PATH is the absolute path to the folder containing a suite.rc file

 Go to localhost:5800 on any web browser.
 You'll see a cylc gui.
 Run the suite.

+## Packages

+The simplest way to get specific packages for your suite is to make a new image, inherit alexanderpaulsell/cylc, then install packages. pip is already installed otherwise use alpines package manager.

+###### Example

+FROM alexanderpaulsell/cylc
+RUN pip install BeautifulSoup

 ## Notes